- Portfolio A to Z

-Nokia Solutions and Networks’ Middle East & Africa region stretches from Morocco to Pakistan and from South Africa to Iraq and has a population of 1.2 billion people.
+Nokia Networks’ Middle East & Africa region stretches from Morocco to Pakistan and from South Africa to Iraq and has a population of 1.2 billion people.

 Countries included in this region are: Kingdom of Saudi Arabia, Republic of South Africa, Iraq, Kenya, Tanzania, Kuwait, Lebanon, Egypt, Morocco, Tunisia, Algeria, United Arab Emirates, Qatar, Libya, Nigeria, Zimbabwe, Angola, Pakistan, Bahrain, Burkina Faso, Congo B, Democratic Republic of Congo, Gabon, Malawi, Madagascar, Niger, Rwanda, Uganda, Zambia, Mozambique, Namibia and Lesotho.

 We have close partnerships with 45 customers in our region, including some of the biggest names in the industry such as Vodafone Group, Zain Group, STC Group, Ooredoo Group, Etisalat Group and Bharti Group and many more.

 We have 8 customers in the region who have launched LTE/4G networks.
 Some of the recent projects in the Middle East & Africa region include:

 - Providing a complete radio and core network infrastructure to enable Ooredoo to launch their 4G network and provide ultra-fast mobile broadband in Qatar.

 - touch, the leading mobile telecommunications operator in Lebanon simplifed their operations with an Umbrella network and service management solution from Nokia Networks and built a solid foundation for touch to further improve its customer experience management.